ychan05/money-for-masterminds/docs/DesignDoc.md

  - Get Single Need: As a developer I want to submit a request to get a single need so that I can access the cost, quantity, and type.
  - Search for Needs: As a developer I want to submit a request to get the needs in the cupboard whose name contains the giveen text, so that I have access to only that subset of needs.
  - Update a Need: As a developer I want to submit a request to get the entire cupboard so that I have acceses to all of the needs for the organization.
+ - Add Need: As a manager I want to add needs to my plan so that helpers can fund them.
+ - Add Single Need: As a helper I want to add a need to my funding basket sos that I can keep track of the needs I want to contribute to.
+ - View Funding Basket: As a helper I want to view my funding basket so that I can make changes to it.
+ - Edit Need: As a helper I want to edit specific needs so that I can quickly change and make the need fit into its category.
+ - Delete Need: As a manager I want to be able to delete needs sos that I can keep my need list up to date when needs are fulfilled.
+ - Search for Needs: As a user I want to search for needs so that I can access a specific need.
+ - Sign-in: As a user I want to sign up so that I can have an account.
+ - Admin Access: As an admin I want to enter the admin password so that I can access the manager.
+ - Log In: As a user I want to log in with my account so that I can access the site.
+ - Password: As a developer I want to create a password so I can access the helper page more securely.
+ - Checkout Funding Baskete: As a helper I want to checkout my funding basket so that I can contribute to my selected needs.
+ - Riddles Login: As a user I want to solve riddles so that I can access my page more securely.
+ - Riddles Management: As a manager I want to manage riddles so that I can better secure my page.
+ - UI: As a user I want a better UI so that I can access the site with more ease.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._